learnk8s/learnk8s.io/src/terraform-aws/content.md

 - [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/)
 - [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/)

-### Installation tools
+## Kubernetes installation tools

-Kubernetes installation tools allow you to install Kubernetes on your own infrastructure (be it on premises or in the cloud).
+Kubernetes installation tools allow you to install Kubernetes on your own infrastructure (both on premises or in the cloud).

-_They allow you to use Kubernetes as a traditional self-managed piece of software._
+_They allow you to use Kubernetes like a traditional self-managed piece of software._

 Installation tools provide varying degrees of automation and flexibility depending on the extent to which the tool wants to "get it right for you".

-Currently, the most popular (and officially supported) installation tools are:
+Currently, the most popular (and officially supported) Kubernetes installation tools are:

 - [kops](https://kops.sigs.k8s.io/)
 - [kubespray](https://kubespray.io/)